superuser-blog/superuser/_posts/2019-09-20-python-2-integers.md

 Now if we went back to the function `PyInt_FromLong` above, what we're doing is attaching our new long variable to the next free slot in `free_list` and return it.

 **Why?
 Why do all these convoluted things?
 As the comment said, int objects are frequently allocated in python.
-So this approach allocates *a bunch of int objects* in one go (`N_INTOBJECTS` many, 24 in othere words).
+So this approach allocates *a bunch of int objects* in one go (`N_INTOBJECTS` many, 24 in other words).
 So in one single alloc call, we reserve space for 24 objects.
 So that next 23 int allocations can go relatively faster!!**

 ```
                    PyIntBlock                   PyIntBlock